 Murder is a morbid enough subject in its plainest forms, with simple and tangible motives like rage, greed, and jealousy.
 However, when the act is inspired by darker and more esoteric causes, it can become unfathomably terrifying.
-Here are three cases of ritual murder that rank among the strangest and most disturbing.
+Here are three cases of ritual murder that rank among the strangest and most disturbing ever documented.

-On February 8, 1981, the headless body of a homeless man, Leroy Carter Jr. was found in a sleeping back in Golden Gate park.
+On February 8, 1981, the headless body of a homeless man, Leroy Carter Jr., was found in a sleeping bag in Golden Gate Park.
 Also located at the scene was a small box containing the remains of a slaughtered chicken.
 Closer investigation revealed the man’s head was removed cleanly, as if with a very sharp axe or machete.
 Two kernels of corn and one of the chicken’s wings had been inserted into the victim’s neck.

 In her report to the police, Gallant predicted that the practitioner would place the head in a Nggana, a type of ritual cauldron, to be used in ceremonies for a period of twenty-one days.
 At the end of the three-week period, if successful, the sorcerer would then sleep next to the head for another three weeks.
 Afterwards, the head would be returned to the site of the murder, a total of forty-two days later.